jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Here is what I am using on my machine:

-* Mac OS X 10.11.6
+* Mac OS X 10.12.6
 * Java 1.8.0_77
-* Apache Maven 3.3.9 (installed using Macports)
+* Apache Maven 3.5.3 (installed using Macports)
 * Alfresco Maven SDK 3.0.1 (No download necessary)
-* Eclipse Java EE IDE for Web Developers, Neon
+* IntelliJ IDEA 2017.3.5

 By default, when you create an Alfresco project using version the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.

-Note that the version of the Alfresco Maven SDK you are using may dictate which Alfresco versions you can use.
-Check the [Compatibility Matrix](http://docs.alfresco.com/community/concepts/alfresco-sdk-compatibility.html) to find out.
+Note that version 3.0.x of the Alfresco Maven SDK works with Alfresco 4.2.7 and higher.
+This tutorial assumes you are using the latest Community Edition build.

 Projects created using the Alfresco Maven SDK have the ability to run Alfresco on an embedded Tomcat server.
 This makes [downloading](http://www.alfresco.com/products/community) and installing Alfresco optional.
 But if you want to run a full Alfresco server locally, you are welcome to do that.

-The Eclipse IDE is also optional.
-Most people working with Alfresco use Eclipse or something similar, so this tutorial will assume that's what you are using.
+An IDE is also optional.
+Most people working with Alfresco use IntelliJ, Eclipse, or something similar.

 #### Project Organization

-I am going to use the Alfresco Maven SDK to create projects that will package up my customizations as AMPs (Alfresco Module Packages).
-I will ultimately create two AMPs.
-One AMP is for the Alfresco web application (the "repo" tier) and the other is for the Alfresco Share web application (the "Share" tier).
-Unless you have a good reason to do otherwise, this should be your default approach to packaging and deploying your customizations.
+The Alfresco Maven SDK is used to bootstrap the project.
+It will be configured to package customizations into two AMPs (Alfresco Module Packages): One AMP is for the Alfresco web application (the "repo" tier) and the other is for the Alfresco Share web application (the "Share" tier).

-Normally, your custom content model would use two projects--one for the repo tier AMP and one for the Share tier AMP.
-But, because of how I am structuring this and other tutorials, I'm going to use some extra projects.
-If you follow the entire tutorial you will end up creating four projects:
+This tutorial will use two projects:

-* **content-tutorial-repo**: This project creates the repo tier AMP.
-It contains the custom content model declaration.
-You'll create this project in Part 1 of this tutorial.
-* **content-tutorial-share**: This project creates the Share tier AMP.
-It contains the Alfresco Share user interface configuration.
-You'll create this project in Part 2 of this tutorial.
+* **content-tutorial**: This is the parent project that includes a repository tier module, a Share tier module, and an integration-tests module.
+The repository tier module contains the custom content model declaration that you'll create in Part 1 of this tutorial.
+The share tier module contains the Alfresco Share user interface configuration that you'll create in Part 2 of this tutorial.
 * **content-tutorial-cmis**: This project contains runnable Java classes that show how to use the CMIS API to perform CRUD functions against content that leverages your custom content model.
 You'll create this project in Part 3 of this tutorial.
-* **content-tutorial-common**: This project contains some utility classes that are leveraged by the rest of the projects in this (and other) tutorials.
-You'll also create this project in Part 3.

-From an Apache Maven perspective, each of the four projects will have their own pom.xml.
-Then I'll use a single pom.xml in the root that builds all four projects.
+From an Apache Maven perspective, each of these two projects as well as each of the content-tutorial project's modules will have their own pom.xml.

 Speaking of Apache Maven, I am not going to spend much time talking about how the Alfresco Maven SDK works.
 If you aren't already familiar with it, you may want to read the [Getting Started with the Alfresco Maven SDK](http://ecmarchitect.com/alfresco-developer-series) tutorial on ecmarchitect.com first and then come back to this one.